Smithjuanita/super-star/README.md

 # super-star
-Law of attraction, the universe is waiting, &amp; watching 👀
+Law of attraction, the universe is waiting listening 👀